HBO Max free trial Q&A

 Here are some frequently asked questions and answers:

-Most HBO Max providers do not offer a free trial to new subscribers.
+Currently, most HBO Max subscription providers do not offer a free trial.
 If a subscription or promotional offer includes a free trial, you'll see mention of the free trial when you sign up.

 If a subscription or promotional offer includes a free trial, the eligibility criteria is mentioned when you sign up.
 For example, some promotional offers are only available to new HBO Max subscribers.